Striking The Scalp & Hair pH Balance

 Did you know that our entire bodies are made up of pH levels, all working together to keep us functioning at an optimum level?
-Well, this is also the case for your hair.
+Well, this is also the case for your hair!

-Potential of Hydrogen – or more commonly known as pH – is a scale in which we categorize acidic and alkaline properties.
+Potential of Hydrogen – or more commonly known as pH – is a scale on which we categorize acidic and alkaline properties.
 Ranging from 1 to 14, this measure helps us understand how better to look after our bodies due to the different pH levels in our skin, organs, and hair.
-This finely tuned balance needs to be managed carefully, otherwise, we end up with irritable skin, infections or damaged, brittle hair.
+This finely tuned balance needs to be managed carefully, otherwise, we can end up with irritable skin, infections or damaged, brittle hair.

-What Is The pH Level Of Hair?
+pH Scale Hair: What Is The pH Of Hair?

 The natural and healthy pH level of your hair ranges between 4.5 and 5.5 – meaning that our hair is naturally more acidic .
-We need and want our hair to be between these two levels for optimum health, as the cuticles will be closed and healthy, helping to support the strength and thickness of each individual strand and follicle.
+We need and want our hair to be between these two levels for optimum health, as the cuticles will naturally be closed and healthy, helping to support the strength and thickness of each individual strand and follicle.

-Through simple hair care, you can make sure that the pH balance of your scalp and hair is in good condition.
+Through simple ph focussed hair care, you can make sure that the pH balance of your scalp and hair is in good condition.
 You see, there are lots of day to day activities and habits that can affect this finely tuned balance, so all it takes is a few changes and your hair will be in perfect condition.

-If you have an itchy, dry and flaky scalp, this would suggest that your hair has become alkaline – probably caused by using a hair product that has a high pH (above 7) - not what you want for healthy hair.
-While your scalp and hair are in this alkaline state, the natural sebum protection will be faulty, unable to protect your scalp from infection, disease and hair loss.
+If you have an itchy, dry and flaky scalp, this would suggest that your hair has become more alkaline – probably caused by using a hair product that has a high pH (above 7).
+Not what you want for healthy hair!
+While your scalp and hair are in this alkaline state, the natural sebum production will be off, making it unable to protect your scalp from infection, disease and hair loss.

 If you’re someone who has natural curls in your hair, your cuticles will be partially open.
 Unfortunately, this means that your hair will naturally sit higher on the pH scale, holding a more alkaline state.
 It is important for anyone with curly hair to return their scalp and hair to a slightly acidic level.
 The open cuticles will prevent the scalps natural acidic sebum from keeping the head at a pH level of 4.5 and 5.5.